danielscarvalho/FTT-Compilers-Quiz/Quiz.md

 36) Exercise 3.3.4 : Most languages are case sensitive, so keywords can be written only one way, and the regular expressions describing their lexemes are very simple.
 However, some languages, like SQL, are case insensitive, so a keyword can be written either in lowercase or in uppercase, or in any mixture of cases.
 Thus, the SQL keyword SELECT can also be written select, Select, or sElEcT, for instance.
 Show how to write a regular expression for a keyword in a case-insensitive language.
 Illustrate the idea by writing the expression for select in SQL.

 37) Qual a diferença entre erro de sintaxe e erro semântico?
-__R: Erros de sintaxe estão resumidos a características não obedecidas há regras na forma lógica em que seus símbolos estão dispostos em uma linguagem e como se comportam, tal como sequência ed palavras, uso de parenteses (abertura e fechamento).
+__R: Erros de sintaxe estão resumidos a características não obedecidas há regras na forma lógica em que seus símbolos estão dispostos em uma linguagem e como se comportam, tal como sequência de palavras ou uso de parenteses (abertura e fechamento).
-Já erros da esfera semântica estão relacionados a problemas de significados na linguagem ao tentar passar a informação desejada, assim como em uma linguagem natural estar gramáticamente correta porém não haver sentido algum, um código pode seguir todas as regras gramaticais da linguagem e possuir instruções sem sentido lógico, como atribuir uma variávelo declarada como string e, ao mesmo tempo ser atribuida a um inteiro.
+Já erros da esfera semântica estão relacionados a problemas de significados na linguagem ao tentar passar a informação desejada, assim como em uma linguagem natural, pode estar gramáticamente correta porém não haver sentido algum, um código pode seguir todas as regras gramaticais da linguagem e possuir instruções sem sentido lógico, como atribuir uma variávelo declarada como string e, ao mesmo tempo ser atribuida a um inteiro.

 38) Write a regexp that accepts all strings of digits with no repeated digits.
 Hint: Try this problem with a few digits, such as {0; 1; 2}.